 1. Healthy heart – consuming 1 to 2 cups of strawberries a day can lower your LDL bad cholesterol and even your total cholesterol levels.
 Even eating as little as three servings per week decreased the risk of getting a heart attack by 32% in women, according to a study done on the subject.

 2. Blood pressure – You can lower your blood pressure too because strawberries are high in potassium content.

 3. Lowers the danger of stroke – thanks to its high antioxidant content, it can reduce any form of blood clots that lead to stroke.

 4. Blood Sugar Levels – eating strawberries, which, as we already discussed, are low on the glycemic index scale, can lower your risk of type II diabetes.
 For this to happen, even 2-3 servings a week are sufficient!

-A study had confirmed that eating a cup of strawberries with one tablespoon of sugar actually reduced the sugar’s effect to spike one’s glucose levels!
+A study confirmed that eating a cup of strawberries with one tablespoon of sugar reduced the sugar’s effect to spike one’s glucose levels!
 A further study has proven that consuming 37 strawberries a day helped significantly lower the risk of any diabetes-associated complications, such as neuropathy and kidney disease.

 5. Cancer too – just like with blueberries, the antioxidants which strawberries naturally contain hinder the growth of tumors and decrease any inflammations you might have.